renoise/tools/Tools/com.renoise.SliceMate.xrnx/README.md

 #### Slice Options

-* **Quantize note**: make sure notes are always on a line.
+* **Force Quantization**: enforce quantization when using 'Slice at Cursor'.
+Note that, even when disabled, the selected option is still the one in use by other slicing methods (Forward & Backward).
 Valid options are LINE,BEAT,BAR,BLOCK,PATTERN
-* **Support phrase slicing**: enables phrase-slicing support
+* **Support phrase slicing**: enables transparent phrase-slicing support
-* **Insert note when slicing**: inserts a note in the pattern every time the sample is sliced (when false, a slice is created but no note is inserted).
+* **Insert note when slicing**: inserts a note in the pattern every time the sample is sliced.
+When set to false, a slice is still created but no note is inserted.
 * **Propagate VOL/PAN**: when inserting a note, use the volume and panning from the previous one
-* **Auto-fix instrument**: attempt to fix simply issues that prevent the tool from working, such as autoseek not being enabled.
+* **Auto-fix instrument**: attempt to fix simple issues that prevent the tool from working, such as autoseek not being enabled.

 #### Selection